 Airline lounges (all airside)

 If you have a Priority Pass, you can use the lounges at D21 and E7.

 A DFW favourite, serving delicious, and reasonbly priced South East Asian street food.
 Expect flavourful, healthy 'baguettes and bowls' and quick service.
 The iced coffee is good too.
 A good place to know about.

 It's not cheap, but you can grab a shower here:

 Enjoy a relaxing massage and other spa services in one of XpresSpas locations:

-DFW Airport has a yoga studio open 24-hours a day on the walking path between Terminal B and Terminal D. The space is equipped with free yoga mats and a looping DVD with instruction.
+DFW Airport has a yoga studio open 24-hours a day on the walking path between Terminal B and Terminal D. The space is equipped with free yoga mats and a 20-minute DVD on loop giving you instructions.

-There are three Aquafina Junior Flyers Clubs (A13, B12, C14) where children can burn off a little energy with kid-friendly activities.
+There are three Aquafina Junior Flyers Clubs (at Gates A13, B12 and C14) where children can burn off a little energy with kid-friendly activities.

 The McDonald’s Play Area at Gate D30 has games and a playscape for kids as well.